-7.1 The governing board
+7.1 The Board

-The governing board will approve the RSE policy, and hold the headteacher to account for its implementation.
+The Board Scrutiny Panels will approve the RSE policy and hold the Headteacher to account for its implementation.

 7.2 The Head of Department

 The HOD is responsible for ensuring that RSE is taught consistently across the school, and for managing requests to withdraw pupils from components of RSE (see section 8).
 The HOD is supported by SLT link to ensure consistency.